W4RH4WK/Debloat-Windows-10/README.md

 ### Startmenu Search

 After running the scripts, the startmenu search-box may no longer work on newly created accounts.
-It seems like there is an issue with account initilization that is triggered when disabling the GeoLocation service.
+It seems like there is an issue with account initialization that is triggered when disabling the GeoLocation service.
 Following workaround has been discovered by BK from Atlanta: